Progressive Party (Philippines): History

-1950s
+Formation and Garcia's administration: 1957–1961

 The party was founded in 1957 by Manuel Manahan and Raul Manglapus, both of whom had served as key members of the administration of President Ramon Magsaysay before his untimely death earlier that year.
 The formation came as a result of the dissatisfaction of members of the Nacionalista Party over the "cold treatment" given to them by allies of newly installed President Carlos P. Garcia.

 In the 1957 general election held later that year, Manahan ran as the standard-bearer of the new party while Vicente Araneta served as his running mate.
 The party also fielded a complete slate of eight senatorial candidates, among them being Manglapus.

-Manahan launched a campaign similar to that of the deceased but still popular Magsaysay, thus allowing him to become popular with the masses and pose a credible threat to President Garcia and Jose Yulo of the Liberal Party.
+Manahan launched a campaign similar to that of the deceased but still popular Magsaysay, thus allowing him to become popular with the masses and pose a credible threat to President Garcia and Jose Yulo, the Liberal candidate.
 In the end, Manahan only ranked third behind President Garcia, managing to acquire 20.90 percent of the vote.
-Araneta, on the other hand, lost to Diosdado Macapagal of the Liberal Party, garnering 7.97 percent of the vote.
+Araneta, on the other hand, lost to Liberal Congressman Diosdado Macapagal, garnering 7.97 percent of the vote.
 None of the senatorial candidates in the party won seats in the Senate.

-In the 1959 midterm election, the party allied itself with defectors of the Liberal Party and the Nacionalista Party to form the Grand Alliance.
+In the 1959 midterm election, the party allied itself with Liberal and Nacionalista defectors to form the Grand Alliance.
 During the campaign, the Grand Alliance highlighted the graft and corruption taking place under the Garcia administration.
-Eventually, the Alliance was successful in diminishing the Senate majority of the Nacionalista Party.
+Eventually, the Alliance was successful in diminishing the Senate Nacionalista majority.